 Intake and output:

-Caregivers will keep track of the amount of liquid you are getting.
-They also may need to know how much you are urinating.
+Healthcare providers may need to keep track of the amount of liquid you are getting.
+They also may need to know how much you urinate.
 Ask how much liquid you should drink each day.
-Ask caregivers if they need to measure or collect your urine.
+Ask a healthcare provider if they need to measure or collect your urine.

-- Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.
+- Antibiotics treat or prevent an infection caused by bacteria.

-- Pain medicine: You may be given a prescription medicine to decrease pain.
+- Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your abdomen and pelvis.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- X-ray, ultrasound, CT, or MRI pictures may show the tumor size and location.
+The pictures may also show if the cancer has spread to other places in your body.
+You may be given contrast liquid to help the bladder, kidneys, and ureters show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.